Aug 18, 2025 Chinenye Ozowara

 • State what they need from you: timely updates, technical details, benefits information, schedules, impact mitigations, or grievance responses.

-Examples of engagement purpose by sector:
+Examples of engagement purpose by sector/industry:

 • Government: explain alternatives, gather local knowledge, document consultation for approvals, agree on mitigation measures, and confirm implementation timelines.